29 Idea Killers

 Later on in the process, some of the remarks mentioned above might become keypoints (been done before, budget, …) to take note of.
 But in the first phase, when you have to think of ideas, you have to make sure nothing stops you from going down a certain road.
 You never know where it might end.
 If you don’t try to think in a certain direction because of one of the remarks above, you’re already limiting your creativity and that’s not what you want.
 Or is it?

-8 Comments so far »
+8 Comments

-1. Andrea said
+1. Andrea

-on July 27, 2006 around 7:31 pm
+July 27, 2006 at 7:31 pm

 I love you :D